 You need an appropriate solvent and the propolis to prepare propolis extracts or tinctures.
 Ensure the solvent to be used is safe for human consumption.
-You can use ethanol as a solvent or any other food grade alcohol with at least 65% alcohol.
+You can use ethanol as a solvent or any other food-grade alcohol with at least 65% alcohol.
 The propolis needs to be broken into powder form and then mixed with the alcohol.
 Put this mixture in a water-tight container then seal the top.
 Shake the mixture for some time and leave it to soak for 1 or two weeks.
 Ensure you shake the mixture once each day during this period.

 Once the one or two weeks lapse, the extract will be ready.
-Filter the mixture using a clean and fine cloth, cotton ball, or even paper filter.
+Filter the mixture using a clean and fine cloth, cotton ball, or even a paper filter.
 The resulting liquid will be a clear liquid that is free from any particles.
 It will have a reddish or dark brown color.
 This should be packaged in a clean, dark, sealed, and airtight bottle.

 If you need to make a highly concentrated propolis extract, then use more propolis for the solvent.
-You should also eliminate the filtering process, so that the resulting mixture can carry along the fine propolis particles that collect at the bottom.
+You should also eliminate the filtering process so that the resulting mixture can carry along the fine propolis particles that collect at the bottom.
 You can also use a porous cover on the final storage container to allow the solvent to evaporate, leaving behind a product with more propolis ratio to the solvent.

 4. Powder Capsules or Tablets

 Propolis can be processed into a powder.
 You can freeze the propolis for a few hours alongside a hand grinder or a mortar and pestle.
-Ground-up the propolis once removed from the freezer using a manual or hand-operated powder grinder.
+Ground up the propolis once removed from the freezer using a manual or hand-operated powder grinder.
 This is ideal since the propolis will not warm up and become sticky when grinding.

 You can also purchase capsules and use them to encapsulate powdered propolis.
-The powder propolis can also be mixed with raw honey making one of the best medicines.
-Some large firms also make tablets out of the propolis.
+The powder propolis can also be mixed with raw honey making it one of the best medicines.
+Some large firms also make tablets out of propolis.